 Students paid through the work-study program must qualify for the award each year.

 If you plan to re-hire a work-study student, remind your student to complete the Free Application for Federal Student Aid (FAFSA) by the recommended early submission deadline of November 15th each year.
 Due to funding limitations, students who do not meet the deadline may not be awarded work-study.

 Determine your anticipated student employment needs for each academic year.
 To create new positions, you will need to complete a Student Job Description Form.
 To advertise a student position including promotional opportunities, supervisors will post the job on the Handshake.

 Fort Lewis values and fosters a culture of personal and professional growth as part of career development.
-Students and supervisors are encouraged to utilize the Career Conversation form tool as a guide to documenting meaningful conversations, goals, and reflection periods.
+Students and supervisors are encouraged to utilize the Workday task to start performance reviews for your employees to have a Career Conversation and Goal Setting tool as a guide to documenting meaningful conversations, goals, and reflection periods.

 Q: Is it possible for the student to work more than one job at FLC simultaneously?

 A: Yes, students may work through multiple insitutional or work-study contracts simultaneously or a combination of the two.
 Student employee who are working more than one job at FLC will need to keep in mind not to work more than 12 hours in a day or more than 40 hours in a week to avoid overtime through all of their jobs combined and are encouraged not to work more than 20 hours combined when classes are in session.

 Q: May the student earn more than their work-study award amount?